 Long Island Demographic Change Studies

-The National Center for Suburban Studies was contracted to provide demographic data to a banking client in three phases of study.
+The National Center for Suburban Studies at Hofstra University® was contracted to provide demographic data to a banking client in three phases of study.
 The core research was presented at a national conference in 2013.
 The presentation includes a map series that shows the geospatial distribution of demographic change between 2000 and 2010 and considered total population, population change, young adults (aged 18 to 34), ethnic groups, and household income changes in communities across Long Island.

 Introduction to Sustainability, by Dr. Robert Brinkmann, is the first major textbook to review major themes in the cutting-edge field of sustainability.
 The text includes material on the development of the field of sustainability; environmental sustainability issues like water, food, and energy; social sustainability themes like environmental justice and transportation; and economic sustainability topics like green businesses and economic development.
 Interspersed with many fascinating case studies and text boxes that encourage students to deeply explore the material, Dr. Brinkmann’s book allows students to see the world in new ways while also encouraging them to become part of the change needed to ensure the long-term sustainability of the planet.

-The Storm, the Strife, and Everyday Life: Sea Changes in the Suburbs - This creative and forward-thinking book presents the results of a design studio at the Harvard University Graduate School of Design in Fall, 2014, under the supervision of Harvard Prof. Daniel D’Oca.
+The Storm, the Strife, and Everyday Life: Sea Changes in the Suburbs - This creative and forward-thinking book presents the results of a design studio at the Harvard University Graduate School of Design in fall, 2014, under the supervision of Harvard Professor Daniel D’Oca.
 The studio, which was generously sponsored by the Horace and Amy Hagedorn Fund in the NY Community Trust, the Long Island Community Foundation, and the Rauch Foundation, invited graduate students of architecture, landscape architecture, urban planning, and urban design to take stock of how Long Island is changing.
 Then, with advice from NCSS Executive Dean Lawrence Levy, who wrote a foreword to the book, the Harvard students used this research to work with community-based partners to help their communities confront today’s demographic and environmental realities.

 Sustainability Studies Director Robert Brinkmann on Sinkholes